Violin Concerto (Khachaturian): Critical reception

 Some critics have singled out the Andante, the slow second movement, as particularly admirable.
-(Note: Daniel Jaffé: "Perhaps the Concerto’s heart is to be found in the twilight world of the central Andante sostenuto.
+(Note: Daniel Jaffé: "Perhaps the Concerto's heart is to be found in the twilight world of the central Andante sostenuto."

 Tully Potter: "It is a colorful score, exciting if not particularly profound in its outer movements.
 What makes a listener return to it is the lovely central slow movement, which gives a great violinist the chance to brood a little and show off his or her legato."

 Sarah Bryan Miller: "This is a wonderful piece of music, its marvelously melancholy central section framed by big, fast-paced movements."

-A reviewer in The Evening Independent argued that "only in the slow movement Andante sostenuto did the composer and the soloist have a chance to do what they both do best: sing.")
-Tim Ashley praised it as an "immensely attractive work" and added that the "swaying, hypnotic Andante is notably beautiful."
-Fiona Maddocks wrote that the Andante has an "almost mystical mood."
-Edward Greenfield went as far to argue that the "concerto has claims to be the composer’s finest work, claims which the yearning tenderness of the slow movement [Andante] support."
-Ivan March praised the concerto as a "splendid" work with "some marvelous tunes."
-He singled out the "dreamy and languorous melodies" of the Andante, "full of Eastern promise", and the "unforgettable second subject of the first movement."
+A reviewer in the Evening Independent argued that "only in the slow movement Andante sostenuto did the composer and the soloist have a chance to do what they both do best: sing".)
+Tim Ashley praised it as an "immensely attractive work" and added that the "swaying, hypnotic Andante is notably beautiful".
+Fiona Maddocks wrote that the Andante has an "almost mystical mood".
+Edward Greenfield went as far to argue that the "concerto has claims to be the composer's finest work, claims which the yearning tenderness of the slow movement [Andante] support."
+Ivan March praised the concerto as a "splendid" work with "some marvelous tunes".
+He singled out the "dreamy and languorous melodies" of the Andante, "full of Eastern promise", and the "unforgettable second subject of the first movement".

-Carter Harman, an early American critic, found it "essentially shapeless" with "a lack of variety in the violin tone."
-Rob Cowan found it "tuneful, garish and musically banal."
-Robert Layton opined that to "dismiss the [concerto] as meretricious is harsh" and said that the "toothsome zigeuner charm it exudes is in its way quite genuine."
-He wrote that it is "written to entertain."
-In a similar vein, Richard Dyer wrote that while "not a piece of great musical consequence, but it is reasonably high in entertainment value."
+Carter Harman, an early American critic, found it "essentially shapeless" with "a lack of variety in the violin tone".
+Rob Cowan found it "tuneful, garish and musically banal".
+Robert Layton opined that Khachaturian's violin and piano concertos are "colourful pieces in the tradition of Russian orientalism and have no higher aim than to entertain, which they do effectively."
+In a similar vein, Richard Dyer wrote that while "not a piece of great musical consequence," it is "reasonably high in entertainment value".